 As companies begin to increasingly rely on the internet and technology for their business operations, more employees are being hired remotely.
 There are many benefits and some concerns to consider when hiring remote employees.
-Virtual employees are more cost-efficient, more productive, and better for the environment.
+Virtual employees are more cost-efficient, more productive, and happier overall.
 There are also the risks of client and company data privacy, collaboration accessibility, and the process of blending the virtual employees with the already existing office employees.

 Recruiting virtual executives might be helpful for your company’s growth.
 Kaplan Executive Search can help you find quality high level executives who share your company’s vision and purpose to embrace the virtual world and its challenges.
 Contact us today for help navigating the countless executive talent to meet and exceed your company’s needs.